Afoxcute/fabric-radar/backend_architecture.md

 - **Scalability**: Horizontal scaling through stateless microservices and database sharding
 - **Security**: On-chain verification of all critical operations with off-chain convenience layer
-- **Privacy**: Zero-knowledge proofs for selective disclosure of contract terms
+- **Privacy**: Zero-knowledge proofs for selective disclosure of program terms
 - **Performance**: Read replicas and caching strategies to minimize RPC load
-- **Compliance**: Digital signature compliance with eIDAS regulation for contract validity
+- **Compliance**: Digital signature compliance with eIDAS regulation for program validity
 - **Fault Tolerance**: Circuit breaker patterns for RPC node failover and transaction retry with idempotency keys